Mishi93/DataScience/README.md

 ## Description

-This repository contains all the files and code for the *IBM Applied Data Science Capstone* project, which focuses on predicting the success of SpaceX Falcon 9 rocket landings.
+This repository contains all the files and code for the *IBM Applied Data Science Capstone* project, which focuses on predicting the success of SpaceX Falcon 9 stage 1 rocket landings.
 The project aims to use data science techniques to build a predictive model that determines the likelihood of a successful landing based on historical flight data.

 The project involves: